-Fee Reduction Schedule for Course Revision Period: For Non-Degree Graduate Students
+Fee Reduction Schedule for Course Revision Period: For Non-Degree Graduate Students for the September Semester Last day to withdraw from the program without financial penalty

 The Fee Reduction Schedule will apply to non-degree graduate students who withdraw from courses.
-Refunds can be applied for at the Cashier's office after the revision period.
+Refunds can be applied for at the Cashier's Office after the revision period.
 Allow two to three weeks for processing.
 If there is a credit on a student's account and no refund is requested, the credit will be applied to the next semester.